kquinsland/hidrate-spark-qi-charging/README.md

 This will happen in a few 'phases':

-- puck disassembly and cleaning
+- puck disassembly, drilling and cleaning
+- wireless receiver prep
 - wireless charge receiver assembly (`WCRA`)
 - mechanically connecting the `WCRA` to the puck
 - electrically connecting the `WCRA` to the puck

+> **Note**
-I have included photos for _most_ steps but not all.
-If something isn't clear, open a discussion thread to ask about it.
+> I have included photos for _most_ steps but not all; sometimes my hands were full or a camera was not handy.
+Where possible, I've tried my best to 're-shoot' photos.
+Apologies in advance for any photos that are missing or look like they may be from an earlier prototype design.
+If something isn't clear, open a discussion thread to ask about it!

-### puck disassembly and cleaning
+### puck disassembly, drilling and cleaning

 The sensor puck is composed of three components: